Apply to become a Notary Public by Mail - Faster option Search Michigan Notaries

 Lansing, MI 48918

-Your notary commission will be mailed to the address provided on your application from the Office of the Great Seal.
-If you have any questions about your notary application once you have mailed it, you may call them at 517-373-2531.
+Your notary commission will be emailed or mailed to the address provided on your application from the Office of the Great Seal.
+If you have any questions about your notary application once you have mailed it to their office, you may call them at 888-767-6424.

 You may not act as a notary public or perform notorial acts until you are listed as "active" on the State of Michigan website or you have received your notary commission from the Office of the Great Seal which may take several weeks.